Where I Create

 There are a couple of clothes line type displays in my studio, created from trim board, framing hardware, and some clips.
 These are screwed right to the wall, no fancy hanging hardware to fight with.
 I use one for a card display where I hang every handmade card I receive.
 The other is a work in progress spot where I hang backgrounds waiting for the next step.

-My main desk is a heavy, vintage beast and it was quite a challenge to get into my studio, but I LOVE IT!
-The other half of my L-shape is a six-foot white plastic table covered with brown kraft paper.
-I covered the table for a couple of reasons, one to cut the static that those things hold and two to protect the surface from my creative process.
+My art desk is a heavy, vintage beast and it was quite a challenge getting it down into my studio, but it was worth it and I LOVE IT!
+I also have a six-foot white plastic table covered with brown kraft paper.
+I cover the table for a couple of reasons, one to cut the static that those things hold and two to protect the surface from my creative process.

 Above my desk, I have an is an oil drip pan from the automotive section, sprayed it with a couple of coats of spray paint and turned into a magnetic board to hold small embellishments.

 I keep a bulletin board to stick postcards and other inspirational bits on.
 There are a few different little spaces that I tuck mementos and ephemera - vintage file baskets, recipe boxes and even a few plastic baskets and drawer units.